 Over the past few months, we’ve all been able to relate to the feeling of powerlessness as we’ve watched the pandemic unfold.
 As news of the virus grew, and COVID-19 became part of our daily vernacular, we looked to governments and leaders to tell us how to react, and what to do.

 At work, that role has fallen to managers.
 As employee anxiety and uncertainty has grown, managers have stepped up to offer critical support and communication, all the while dealing with the same feelings themselves.

 And while they may not have had all the answers as to how things would progress, the most important part is that managers have been responding immediately as their team members began to voice concerns and needed extra support.

 Between March and May, managers left over 150,000 responses to employee comments discussing the COVID-19 pandemic.
-We analysed this data to see how manager responsiveness differed by industry and region.
+We analyzed this data to see how manager responsiveness differed by industry and region.

 Manager response rates on COVID-related comments were 3x the global average